1. Context

 7.2. swagger-codegen-maven-plugin

-When using swagger-codegen-maven-plugin, configure <importMappings>
+When using swagger-codegen-maven-plugin, configure <importMappings> as follows:

 <importMappings>